Baorangia bicolor: Distribution and habitat

 The two-colored bolete is distributed from southeastern Canada and the Great Lakes Region, primarily east of the Rocky Mountains, as far south as the Florida peninsula, and out to the Midwest as far as Wisconsin.
 It is commonly found in deciduous woodland and usually grows under or close to broad-leaved trees, especially oak.
 It can be found in isolation and in groups or clusters, primarily during June through October.
 It is also found in China and Nepal.
 This unusual distribution is part of the Grayan disjunction, a phenomenon characterized by a species living in one continent or island and then also on the other side of the world with no specimens of the species living in between the specific habitats.
 The Grayan disjunction is not uncommon among fungi.

 Edibility

 The two-colored bolete is an edible mushroom, although some may have an allergic reaction after ingestion that results in stomach upset.
 The mushroom has a very mild to no taste.
 It can be cooked several ways and the varying color of the cap can be used to determine if the mushroom is ready to be eaten.
 Less mature caps are lighter red and are often larva infested and/or soft fleshed.
 Mature, safe-to-eat caps have a dark brick red color.
 Drying the two-colored bolete is a good method for storage.
-It is important to note the time it takes to bruise when identifying the species for consumption; the mushroom should take several minutes to bruise compared to the instant bruising of the poisonous B. sensibilis.
+The time it takes to bruise when identifying the species for consumption; the mushroom should take several minutes to bruise compared to the instant bruising of the poisonous B. sensibilis.

 It is one of the most used mushrooms of over 200 species of edible mushrooms used in Nepal.